 Europe needs an innovative payment system if merchants and consumers are to benefit from new technologies.

-The six million SMEs in the commerce sector are an essential factor in terms of economic growth and job creation.
+The six million SMEs in the retail and wholesale sector are an essential factor in terms of economic growth and job creation.

-As a recognised social partner EuroCommerce is involved in a constructive social dialogue with its trade union partner UNI Europa Commerce.
+As a recognised social partner EuroCommerce is involved in a constructive social dialogue with its trade union partner UNI Europa.

-To meet ever changing consumer demand, commerce relies on complex supply chains, including wholesalers, importers, manufacturers, processors, etc.
+To meet ever changing consumer demand, retail and wholesale relies on complex supply chains, including importers, manufacturers, processors, etc.

-Companies in commerce are crucial for tax income: they are an important taxpayer and also a major collector of VAT.
+Companies in retail and wholesale are crucial for tax income: they are an important taxpayer and also a major collector of VAT.